 - 1. An attorney licensed in Minnesota or a retired attorney or judge in good standing; - 2.
 At least 5 years in practice in Minnesota; and - 3.
-At least 1/3 of the applicant's practice is with auto insurance claims or, for an attorney not actively representing clients, a least 1/3 of an ADR practice in motor vehicle claims or no-fault matters;
+At least one-quarter, based on a five (5) year average, of the applicant's practice is with auto insurance claims or, for an attorney not actively representing clients, a least one-quarter, based on a five (5) year average, of an ADR practice in motor vehicle claims or no-fault matters;